alatarum/frugen/README.md

   * Internal use area creation/modification is available only from template file, not available from the command line arguments.
-  * You should specify the UUID either in the template file OR in the command line, not both.
-The command line does NOT override the template file in that regard, but creates an additional UUID record, which may be undesired.

 _NOTE:_ You may use `frugen` to modify some standard fields even on FRU files that
         contain unsupported multirecord area records if you use binary input and